ksylvan/binaural/README.md

 ## Description

-This tool reads a YAML script defining a sequence of binaural beat frequencies and durations, then creates an audio file based on that sequence.
+This tool reads a YAML script defining a sequence of binaural beat frequencies, durations, and optional volume fades, then creates an audio file based on that sequence.
 It supports output in both WAV and FLAC formats.
-It allows for both stable frequency segments and smooth transitions between frequencies.
+It allows for stable frequency segments, smooth transitions between frequencies, and gradual fade-in/fade-out for each segment.

 The program uses a configurable base carrier frequency (defaulting to 100 Hz) and creates stereo audio.
 The frequency difference between the left and right channels creates the binaural beat effect, which is intended to influence brainwave activity.